brenoliradev/svelte-standalone/README.md

 - Run `npx standalone build` – The CLI will pop up with your created standalone components.
 - You can include the `--production, -p` flag for minification and stripping, and the `--all, -a` flag to build all components.

+# How to list my components?

+If you're using TypeScript, the `ComponentList` type - exported from `svelte-standalone` - automatically lists every Standalone component in your app.

 # Shareable components

 [See a demo here!](https://github.com/brenoliradev/svelte-standalone/tree/shared-demo)